 Staten Island New York, USA Travel Guide

-One Of new york city's five boroughs has four distinct seasons, each with its own weather conditions and movement opportunities.
+One Of the big apple's five boroughs has four distinct seasons, each with its own weather conditions and movement opportunities.
 Choosing your travel dates thoughtfully shapes your experience.

-Seasonal changes influence everything from outdoor comfort to crowds and pricing.
+Seasonal changes influence all things from outdoor comfort to crowds and pricing.

 Outdoor exploration, including parks and gardens, finds its best conditions within spring, early summer, and autumn.
 Beach visits suit the warm summer months when lifeguards are present.
 The Staten Island Ferry offers views year-round, with comfortable temperatures enhancing the experience in spring, summer, and autumn.